mahozad/theme-switch/README.md

 }
 ```

-You can also style the switch element however you want, again, just like regular elements:
+You can also style the switch element itself however you want, again, just like regular elements:

 ```css
 theme-switch {